-Prerequisite: (R) (W) Math 0403 or adequate math placement test score, CHEM 1123 AND CHEM 1131 OR CHEM 1115, BIO 1023, BIO 1314; a.
-Meet basic requirements for admission to the Nursing Career Ladder Pathway; b.
-LPN or Oklahoma Licensed Paramedic.
+Prerequisite: CHEM 1123 and CHEM 1131 or CHEM 1115; BIO 1023, BIO 1314; PYS 1113; Meet basic requirements for admission to the Nursing Career Ladder Pathway, LPN, or Oklahoma Licensed Paramedic.
+Corequisites: PSY 2403; ENGL 1113; BIO 1414

 2 CREDITS The course is designed for students applying to the nursing program's career ladder pathway who are LPNs (graduates of non-NLNAC accredited practical nursing programs) or who are Oklahoma licensed paramedics.
 Theory concepts included in the course will include nursing process and critical thinking.
 The course will also provide reviews of nursing care for childbearing families, including neonates, and clients experiencing common medical-surgical health care needs.
 The course design will incorporate directed studies and computer assisted instruction.